MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/the-testsigning-boot-configuration-option.md

 ![Screen shot of the results of using testsigning, a boot configuration option](images/driver-signing-enable-vista-test-signing.png)

-## Behavior of Windows when use of test-signed code is enabled
+## Behavior of Windows when loading test-signed code is enabled

-When use of test-signed code is enabled, Windows does the following:
+When loading test-signed code is enabled, Windows does the following:

 -   Displays a watermark with the text "Test Mode" in the lower-left corner of the desktop to remind users that the system has test-signing enabled.